-We believe our cash on hand, the undrawn \$1 billion commitment, the expected return of a portion of the cash collateral from our credit card processors, expected future operating cash inflows and our ability to issue debt securities or additional equity securities, will be sufficient to fund operations, debt payment requirements, capital expenditures and maintain compliance with covenants under our debt agreements over the next 12-month period.
+We believe our cash on hand, the net impact of the undrawn \$1 billion commitment less related fees, the expected return of a portion of the cash collateral from our credit card processors, expected future operating cash inflows and our ability to issue debt securities or additional equity securities, will be sufficient to fund operations, debt payment requirements, capital expenditures and maintain compliance with covenants under our debt agreements over the next 12-month period.
 Certain debt covenant waivers and modifications were received in 2021 to enable the Company to maintain this compliance.
 Refer to "-Liquidity and Capital Resources-General" for further information regarding the debt covenant waivers and liquidity requirements.